mamba-org/gator/README.md

 - notebook >= 4.3
 - JupyterLab 1.x or 2.x (for the jupyterlab extension only)

+> Starting from 3.4, this extension will use [mamba](https://github.com/TheSnakePit/mamba) instead of `conda` if it finds it.

 To install in the classical notebook:

 ```shell